emo-bon/repo-constructor-action/README.md

 * `PAT`: a personal access token with repo and workflow scopes
 * `FILE_PATH`: the path to the metadata file
 * `ORG`: the organization in which to construct the new repos
-* `CHILD_ACTION`: the action to add in the workflow of a newly constructed repo